Do you know how to manage your crypto trading risk?

 Have you made any money trading on these predictions?

 Human beings are notoriously bad at making long term predictions especially in dynamic environments like markets.
 So do you really want to risk your hard earned money relying on the predictions of the oracles of the Internet?

 These soothsayers are not the only adversaries you have in the market.
 There is another adversary that you need to manage to keep and grow your wealth no matter what markets you trade in.

 Your biggest adversary trading in cryptocurrency markets is you.

-Are emotions bad?
+Are emotions bad for trading?
 Maybe not

 Trading brings out strong emotional reactions in most people when they start out.
 There is excitement when you open your account and put on that first trade.
 There is anticipation.
 Elation as your buy goes higher, fear and doubt as your position goes lower.